ana-polo/DBM02-high-school-sol/README.md

 - End date
 - Start time
 - End time

 &nbsp;

 **REMARKS**
 - Two groups of the same course cannot coincide in the same shift.
 - No course has a higher price of more than € 500 or more than 2000 hours.
 - Each student can only be enrolled in one group.
 - There may be single-day courses.
 - No teacher can teach more than 3 courses.

 </details>

 &nbsp;
-**👀 Remember to not forget!**
-- Properly format and document the code.

-&nbsp;
 &nbsp;